andrewboring/laughing-umbrella/Project-Proposal.md

 ## Hypothesis
-Using economnic indicators in the data sets listed below, we can create a machine learning model to receive input on a variety of variables to determine if a
+Using economnic indicators in the data sets listed below, we can create a machine learning model to receive input on a variety of variables to determine if a sudden downward market event is imminent.

+## Null Hypothesis
+These economic indicators do not provide sufficient correlation to predict future real estate market events.

 ## Data